tjards/multi-agent_sim/devnotes.md

     <figcaption style="font-size: 1em; margin-top: 5px;">Fig. 2 - Here we see the rewards are being maximized, but not well. </figcaption>
 </p>

-Update (21 Sep at 19:58), I simply sharpened the reward function and got much better results:
+Update (21 Sep at 19:58), I simply sharpened the reward function and got better results:

 <p float="center">
     <img src="./visualization/public/kleber/RL_plots2_kleber.png" width="60%">
-    <figcaption style="font-size: 1em; margin-top: 5px;">Fig. 2 - Here we see the rewards are being maximized, but not well. </figcaption>
+    <figcaption style="font-size: 1em; margin-top: 5px;">Fig. 2 - Here we see the rewards are being maximized a bit better. </figcaption>
 </p>